Brain tumors - primaryGliomas; Medulloblastomas

-- Steady and worse headache that occurs upon waking in the morning, then clears up within a few hours
+- Steady and worse upon waking in the morning, then goes away within a few hours

-- Persistent non-migraine headache that occurs while sleeping and is also accompanied by at least one other symptom (such as vomiting or confusion)
+- Persistent during sleep and accompanied by at least one other symptom (such as vomiting or confusion)

-- Headache accompanied by double vision, weakness, or numbness
+- Accompanied by double vision, weakness, or numbness

-- Headache that may worsen with coughing or exercise or with a change in body position
+- Worse with coughing or exercise or with a change in body position

-Gastrointestinal symptoms, including nausea and vomiting, are also common.
+Gastrointestinal symptoms, including nausea and vomiting, are common.

-- Tumors are more likely to be localized and affect one area of the brain.
-If so, they can cause partial seizures.
+- Partial seizures are caused by localized tumors that affect one area of the brain.
 In this case, a person does not lose consciousness but may have confusion, jerking movements, tingling, or odd mental and emotional events.